Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom of the cross represents the foundation on which the situation is based.
-Five of Tomes (The Dhol Chants): An intense struggle motivated purely by the love of competition.
+Click for DetailsThe card on the far right represents the object being viewed, be it an idea, relationship, or the self.
+5 Mazze (Strife): An intense struggle motivated purely by the love of competition.
 A state of seeming chaos driven by endless small disputes and complications.
 A hotly contested race, debate, game, or other challenge.
 A stressful situation that brings out the best in the participants.